![]() |

 then you must follow the procedures outlined in the testing

-installation based on my knowledge of the wind zone I was in,
+installation based on my knowledge of the wind zone I am in,

 the surrounding structures near my home, my distance from the open

 ocean and asthetic considerations.
-I chose to use female flush-mounted
+I chose to use larger, stainless

-steel anchors because of their high pull-out rating and the ability to
+steel anchors because their pull-out rating is higher and I believe

 larger head than the wingnuts used during the testing and will have